Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Data-center IPs are very affordable

-Doesn’t offer a dedicated IP
+Doesn’t offer dedicated IP addresses

-Residential IPs are expensive at $8/mo
+Residential IPs are expensive

 Middling connection speeds